renpy/renpy/sphinx/source/self_voicing.rst

 Descriptive Text
     Descriptive text is text that is displayed (and spoken) by the narrator if self-voicing is enabled.
 The text is not displayed if self-voicing is disabled.
-Self-voicing text uses the :var:`sv` variable, which is defined to be similar to a character.
+Self-voicing text uses the :var:`alt` variable, which is defined to be similar to a character.

     .. var:: alt = ...